MateusAuri/SteamWhatsNewYeeter/README.md

 There's a chance you may need to allow a "suspicious downloads" popup from your browser and/or run it as admin, but that's just common safety measures for third-party scripts.

 The files are clean.
 Check the code yourself, run them through [VirusTotal](https://www.virustotal.com/gui/) or whatever.
 Just please don't contact me asking about false positives.
 Inane requests will be duly ignored.

+I'll try to keep this updated whenever Steam changes its files around, but no promises...